rbignon/woob/docs/source/guides/module.rst

 .. note::

-    There is a special class, :class:`ValueBackendPassword <weboob.tools.value.ValueBackendPassword>`, which is used to manage private parameters of the config (like passwords or sensitive information).
+    There is a special class, :class:`~weboob.tools.value.ValueBackendPassword`, which is used to manage private parameters of the config (like passwords or sensitive information).

 .. note::